 6. Motivation can help us build self-confidence

-Motivation can help build a sense of self-confidence.
+Next, the reason why motivation is important is that it can help build a sense of self-confidence.
 The StrengthsFinder evaluation helps individuals discover what their top five strengths are so that they can leverage those strengths to find better fulfillment in their work.

 If neither of your parents ever went to college, college and grad school may seem like an insurmountable challenge.
 However, your motivation to become a veterinarian would help move you past each barrier in your path.

-Motivation gives us the strength to do things we might not otherwise do.
+Having the motivation will give us the strength to do things we might not otherwise do.
 When we find ourselves on the other side of our goals, we build a strong sense of self-confidence.